herge008/Project1/README.md

   * Has movie revenue changed significantly throughout the years?
   * Is there a strong correlation between a movies reviews and its revenue?
   * Do longer running movies generate higher Revenue?
 And, do they receive higher IMDB Ratings?
+  * Which movie genres are the most popular?

 Data Sources: TMDB & OMDB